CameraStuff "In the Limelight" Interview #1: Fulufhelo Mashige

 What a way to expose us.
 I have a 1TB almost full.

-The official music video for "Running" by Lanii, directed and shot by Fulufhelo Mashige in Pretoria North.
+The official music video for "Running" by Lanii, directed and shot by Fulufhelo Mashige on location in Pretoria North, South Africa.

 I take a weekend away trip or spend the weekend with my family to just unwind a bit.